ntlm1686/g1gc-jikesrvm/README.md

 - GCC with multilibs
 - Bison

-After all the requirements are satisified, run the command inside the project folder
+After all the requirements are satisified, run the command at root folder of this project.
 ```
 $ bin/buildit localhost development
 ```